 In 2006-07, Buhle was one of the founding figures of the new Students for a Democratic Society, and afterward, of the Movement for a Democratic Society, where he served as a vice chair and board member.

 In 2009 Buhle was listed as an endorser of the Center for Labor Renewal, which maintains that “class struggle … is built into capitalist society,” and that “capitalism is hazardous to the health of the working class and other oppressed groups.”

 Buhle retired from his teaching career in 2010, in order to work full-time on producing radical comics.

-On the premise that the United States is an irremediably racist nation, Buhle in October 2015 co-authored an article that said: “Part of the reason why institutional racism remains intractable is because well meaning white people work to overcome their personal racism without applying the same vigor to undoing systems that affords them white privilege.
+On the premise that the United States is an irremediably racist nation, Buhle in October 2015 co-authored an article titled “Intersectional Black Power,” which said: “Part of the reason why institutional racism remains intractable is because well meaning white people work to overcome their personal racism without applying the same vigor to undoing systems that affords them white privilege.
 We need less emotional expressions of white guilt, and more work on policy that rights the wrongs of the past 300 years.
 It is possible to treat someone like a ni**er without calling them one.”

 For additional information on Paul Buhle, click here.